A Simple Way to Help Kids Develop Growth Mindset

 As a parent, it’s tough to watch your child fail at something—especially when it’s something they’ve worked hard for.
-Maybe they get cut from the basketball team or don’t get a part in the school play.
-Maybe they fail the math test that they studied hard for.
+Maybe they got cut from the basketball team or don’t get a part in the school play.
+It could be they fail the math test that they studied hard for.
 Maybe they have a falling out with their best friend.

 Or, maybe on their first chance to run with the varsity cross country team they get lost and come in last place.

-That’s exactly what happened to Chloe last week.
+That’s exactly what happened to my middle daughter last week.

-She had been so excited that her JV time at the previous meet was fast enough to bump her up to varsity for the next meet.
-As a freshman, this was a huge deal to her and she had worked hard for it.
+She was so excited that her JV time at the previous meet was fast enough to bump her up to varsity for the next meet.
+As a freshman, this was a huge deal to her and she worked hard for it.
 Unfortunately, that meet was two hours away and I couldn’t attend to watch her run on the varsity team for the first time.

 I texted her around the time I knew her meet would be ending to see how it went.

-I know Chloe well enough to know that “Well.
+I know her well enough to know that “Well.
 I’ll tell you about it when I get home,” was hiding a very long story and I couldn’t wait to find out what it was.
-The bus finally got to the school around 10:00 pm and Chloe ran to the car, got in, and wailed, “I got 55th place!
+When the bus finally arrived at the school, she ran to the car and wailed, “I got 55th place!
 Out of 56!!!”